GBH Boston Builds a Hybrid Cloud Active Archive With Cloudian HyperStore

-If you watch PBS, you’ve probably seen the WGBH logo at the end of many programs; their productions include Nova, Frontline, Masterpiece, Antiques Roadshow, American Experience, and the children’s series Arthur.
+If you watch PBS, you’ve probably seen the GBH logo at the end of many programs; their productions include Nova, Frontline, Masterpiece, Antiques Roadshow, American Experience, and the children’s series Arthur.
 Past productions include Julia Child’s the French Chef, the New Yankee Workshop, and the children’s programs ZOOM! and Curious George.
-And WGBH is creating new programming all the time, using data-intensive formats like 4K video.
+And GBH is creating new programming all the time, using data-intensive formats like 4K video.

 The station’s many production teams shared a common archive, which strained the IT team’s ability to keep pace with the growing rate of ingest.
 An ongoing transition to 4K and 8K media created ballooning capacity demand, while the growing rate at which media was created added to the sheer volume of material to be archived.